 This page sends the invite as an Ancestry message.
 I’ve had various issues over the years of not receiving email notifications of messages, so be sure to tell your invitee to log into Ancestry and check their messages in the Ancestry system.
 Once they accept, they can link your DNA test to their tree.

 his requires the tree owner to send you an invitation with editor status.
 Once accepted, their tree will show up in the list of trees described in the instructions above on how to link a tree.

 You may have heard of mirror trees as a strategy to game the Ancestry systems.
 It’s been used in particular to help adoptees discover their genetic heritage.
 Basically, you build a tree for a close DNA match, perhaps copying as much as you can from their public tree.
 You then link your DNA to the person in the tree that represents the match.

 So if you’re thinking about trying the technique, be sure to search for recent articles or social media posts on the topic.
 Ancestry’s features keep changing, so you want to get some recent examples of how to proceed.

-Check out our e-book on building your family tree with Ancestry.com.
-It’s available on Amazon now!
-Content includes:
+Our e-book on building your family tree with Ancestry.com is available on Amazon at a budget price!

 1 thought on “How To Link DNA Results To An Ancestry Tree”